mbunge/mbunge.github.io/_posts/2016-01-15-update-archive-with-git.markdown

 `git diff --name-only HEAD`

-This command shows a list of all changes of our last commit.
+We get a lis of all changes of our last commit.

+{% highlight text %}
+/.gitignore
+/src/Application.php
+/tests/ApplicationTest.php
+{% highlight text %}

 But we need all changes since a specific date until now.
 Therefore we use git reference `HEAD` and passing a date `HEAD@{"2016-01-15 00:00:00"}`.